hashicorp/terraform-provider-google/website/docs/d/google_iam_policy.html.markdown

 Generates an IAM policy document that may be referenced by and applied to other Google Cloud Platform resources, such as the `google_project` resource.

-**Note:** Several restrictions apply when setting IAM policies through this API, including some caveats which could cause service interruptions.
+**Note:** Several restrictions apply when setting IAM policies through this API.
 See the [setIamPolicy docs](https://cloud.google.com/resource-manager/reference/rest/v1/projects/setIamPolicy) for a list of these restrictions.